Taiji Qigong Chronic Fatigue

-How the Classical Chinese Arts can aid the symptoms of Chronic Fatigue Syndrome
+How the Classical Chinese Arts can aid the symptoms of CFS

-One of my students has written a personal account of her Qigong practice relating to Chronic Fatigue Syndrome (CFS):
+One of my students has written a personal account of her Qigong practice relating to Chronic Fatigue Syndrome:

 One of the main frustrations with my CFS was exercise.
 If I did anything more than gentle walking for a few minutes, my body temperature would plunge, my hands and feet would go cold, I would start to experience mental confusion, I couldn't find the right word for things, and then the muscle pain would start.
 As a result of this, I had got so physically weak, that I couldn't even walk down the road for more than 5 minutes without needing to rest.